REVIEW

 Figure 12.
 RALF peptides participate in fertilization.

 Figure 13.
-Phylogenetic tree of all RALFs cited in this review.
+Phylogenetic tree of all RALFs cited in the review.